Winter Checklist for Carers in 2022

 In this guide, we’ve created an eight point winter checklist for carers to help you provide better care, as well as staying healthy and looking after your own well-being.

 All adult social care workers, including PAs, are also eligible for a free flu vaccination from your GP practice.
-If you are asked to provide proof, you’ll simply need to show a letter from your employer, your ID badge, or perhaps a payslip.
+If you are asked to provide proof, you’ll simply need to show a letter from your employer if you’re a self-employed care worker, your ID badge, or perhaps a payslip.

 A few handy tips for staying wrapped up warm include wearing several loose layers of clothing.
 This is generally more effective than one big chunky layer as the trapped air in between the layers helps keep you warm while wicking away sweat.